mstahv/hazelcast-mapreduce-presentation/README.md

  * Java 8
  * Maven (or an IDE with built in Maven)

-To start, issue maven command:
+To start, check out the code, optionally import the Maven project to your IDE and issue Maven command:

     mvn wildfly:run